pstefanou12/delphi.ai/README.rst

   # close store
   store.close()

 TruncatedNormal:
 --------------------------
 ``TruncatedNormal`` learns truncated normal distributions, with unknown truncation, by maximizing the truncated log likelihood.
-The algorithm that we use for this procedure is described in the following paper `Efficient Truncated Statistics with Unknown Truncation"https://arxiv.org/abs/1908.01034"_`.
+The algorithm that we use for this procedure is described in the following paper `Efficient Truncated Statistics with Unknown Truncation <https://arxiv.org/abs/1908.01034>_`.

 When evaluating truncated normal distributions, the user needs to ``import`` two objects; an oracle, derived from the ``delphi.oracle`` class and the ``TruncatedNormal`` object.
 You can read